-This page will provide you with information about extracurricular activities relevant to students in Indigenous Studies and links to the library resources.
+This page will provide you with information about extracurricular activities and resources relevant to students in Indigenous Studies, as well as links to the library resources.

 Students taking Anishinaabemowin have a few ways to expand their knowledge of the language and Aboriginal cultures.
-They can participate in the events organized by the Four Directions Aboriginal Student Centre, get involved with the native student club or volunteer at Kingston native community organizations.
+They can participate in the events organized by the Four Directions Indigenous Student Centre, get involved with the Native Student Club or volunteer at Kingston Indigenous community organizations.

 Four Directions Indigenous Student Centre

 The Four Directions Indigenous Student Centre, or 4D as it is affectionately called, strives to be a home away from home, a hub of activity and a key resource for Queen's Indigenous students.
-The Centre offers academic tutoring and advising, cultural programming, Indigenous focused library, and a range of workshops designed to support you, academically, socially and culturally.
+The Centre offers academic tutoring and advising, cultural programming, an Indigenous-focused library, and a range of workshops designed to support you, academically, socially and culturally.

 Ontario is home to a rich diversity of First Nations, Métis and Inuit culture.
 Kingston and Queen's University sit on the traditional lands of the Haudenosaunee & Anishinaabe peoples.

-Every year, Kingston is celebrating Aboriginal Day with different festivities at Kingston market square.
-(Picture source: Kingston Whig)
+Every year, Kingston celebrates National Indigenous Day with different festivities at Kingston Market Square.

 Kingston Indigenous Languages Nest is a grassroots organization that promotes learning Indigenous languages and their revitalization.
 With the help of fluent speakers they are reclaiming Indigenous languages and cultures through songs, games and special projects.
 All welcome!
-Please contact Maureen at 613-217-4441.
+Please email firstname.lastname@example.org for more information.

-KFLA Children & Youth Services Gathering Communities, Making Connections - A Resource Guide for Indigenous Families is one-of-a-kind guide, designed to help connect with Indigenous communities in Kingston, Tyendinaga, Napanee and Deseronto, Sharbot Lake and Bancroft.
+KFLA Children & Youth Services Gathering Communities, Making Connections - A Resource Guide for Indigenous Families is a one-of-a-kind guide, designed to help you connect with Indigenous communities in Kingston, Tyendinaga, Napanee and Deseronto, Sharbot Lake and Bancroft.
 The guide includes listings of Indigenous services, and community-based groups and events.

 The River program (formerly Katarokwi Aboriginal School) is intended to provide First Nation, Metis and Inuit students with a safe, inclusive and culturally rich learning environment.
 The focus is on respect for self, others, Indigenous traditions, and community.
 The program has regular visits by Elders and a curriculum that reflects Indigenous cultures, histories and perspectives.
 It offers four credits per semester.

-Kingston National Indigenous Peoples Day - KNIPD Committee organizes a community celebration on June 21st each year in Kingston, Ontario.
-In addition, Kingston NAD provides other programming throughout the year with a focus on community collaboration and outreach to promote education and cultural awareness.
+Kingston National Indigenous Peoples Day The KNIPD Committee organizes a community celebration on June 21st each year in Kingston, Ontario.
+In addition, Kingston NID provides other programming throughout the year with a focus on community collaboration and outreach to promote education and cultural awareness.

-Katarokwi Grandmothers' Council is an online resource for updates regarding the Katarokwi Grandmothers' Council; supporting Indigenous culture in the community by "returning to our ways"
+Katarokwi Grandmothers' Council Link to the Facebook page for the Katarokwi Grandmothers' Council, whose goal is to support Indigenous culture in the community by "returning to our ways".

-The Ontario Aboriginal HIV/AIDS Strategy was implemented in 1995 and has consistently evolved since then to respond to the changing epidemic within the Aboriginal population.
-The Strategy has embraced two fundamental principles since its inception.
-The first being a recognition that OAHAS is a distinct strategy based on the distinct needs of Aboriginal people.
+The Ontario Aboriginal HIV/AIDS Strategy was implemented in 1995 and has consistently evolved since then to respond to the changing epidemic within the Indigenous population.
+The Strategy has embraced two fundamental principles since its inception, the first being a recognition that OAHAS is a distinct strategy based on the distinct needs of Indigenous people.

 South East Aboriginal Cancer Program - Aboriginal patient navigator provides support to people with cancer and their families who identify as having First Nations, Inuit or Metis ancestry.
-Support is provided by going to appointments, explaining medical information, seeking Traditional practices in care, and more.
+Support is provided by accompanying you to appointments, explaining medical information, seeking Traditional practices in care, and more.

 The Indigenous Diabetes Health Circle (IDHC) Indigenous peoples have the tools, knowledge and ability to make healthy choices and live free of diabetes, now and in future generations.
 IDHC will achieve the vision by supporting Indigenous communities, families and individuals by promoting holistic wellness models; building on traditional teachings and best practices to develop and provide programs, education and resources; and building relationships and community capacity.